Rules of Debate

 Reference by Name to Members of the Public

 Members are discouraged from referring by name to persons who are not Members of Parliament and who do not enjoy parliamentary immunity.
-The Speaker has ruled that Members have a responsibility to protect the innocent, not only from outright slander but from any slur directly or indirectly implied, and has stressed that Members should avoid as much as possible mentioning by name people from outside the House who are unable to reply and defend themselves against innuendo.
+The Speaker has ruled that Members have a responsibility to protect the innocent, not only from outright slander but also from any slur directly or indirectly implied, and has stressed that Members should avoid as much as possible mentioning by name people from outside the House who are unable to reply and defend themselves against innuendo.

 In dealing with unparliamentary language, the Speaker takes into account the tone, manner and intention of the Member speaking; the person to whom the words were directed; the degree of provocation; and, most importantly, whether or not the remarks created disorder in the Chamber.
 Thus, language deemed unparliamentary one day may not necessarily be deemed unparliamentary on another day.

 Although an expression may be found to be acceptable, the Speaker has cautioned that any language that leads to disorder in the House should not be used.
 Expressions that are considered unparliamentary when applied to an individual Member have not always been considered so when applied “in a generic sense” or to a party.